bootstrapworld/curriculum/lessons/Data-Science/histograms/langs/en-us/slides.md

 @image{images/pet-numbers.png, 250}

 There are 2 displays on @printable-exercise{pages/summarizing-columns.adoc}.
-The first display is a @vocab{Bar chart}.
+The first display is a @vocab{Bar chart}.{style="font-size:16pt"}

-- The x-axis lists the values of a categorical variable (`species`).
+- The x-axis lists the values of a categorical variable (`species`).{style="font-size:16pt"}
-- The y-axis shows the @vocab{frequency} of categorical values in the dataset.
+- The y-axis shows the @vocab{frequency} of categorical values in the dataset.{style="font-size:16pt"}
 - It would be fine to re-order the columns any way we wish!
-The bar for “dogs” could have been drawn before the one for “cats”, without changing the meaning of the display.
+The bar for “dogs” could have been drawn before the one for “cats”, without changing the meaning of the display.{style="font-size:16pt"}
 <!--

 -->